So, what should your first release be? A single, EP, or album?

 This is just the tip of the iceberg though…

-There are so many more ways to repurpose an album and make more money from it.
+There are so many more ways to repurpose an album and generate additional income from it.
 And there’s no way you could make the same impact with just a single.

 First Release, Final Thoughts

-Did you get some RADICAL ideas from this?
+Did you get some RADICAL ideas from this post?